 Dropping / Withdrawing Dates on the Academic Calendar

 You can find the drop and withdraw dates on the academic calendar for the current

 Can be found at https://www.ccac.edu/about/policies.php under Tuition and Cost Policies

 Will I get a grade if I audit a course?
 Will it show up on my transcript?
 Will it change my GPA?

 Yes, audited classes will be reported on your transcript.
-No Credit is awarded for audit courses and a default grade of L is awarded at the end.
-This allows a student to participate in a course without it affecting their GPA.
+No Credit is awarded for audit courses, and a default grade of L is awarded at the end.
+This allows a student to participate in a course without affecting their GPA.